Highland-Rush/.github/profile/README.md

 ## Hi there 👋

 What is a Highland Rush?

 [Wikipedia](https://en.wikipedia.org/wiki/Oreojuncus_trifidus)

+Our goal is to decentralize the world, by automating as many parts of life as possible and taking out the middleman wherever we can.

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a id="readme-top"></a>